Vets-Who-Code/Tutorials/WELCOME.md

 # Understanding Our Tech Stack

 Our tutorials are written in GitBook using markdown.
 Interactive coding interfaces are created with the Vets Who Code repl.it classroom account and embedded within the GitBook tutorials.

-To get access:
+To find out what to do, you'll need to join the VWC Jira account to see the tickets describing tutorials that still need to be written.

+If you're not supplied links to join these websites upon joining the team, ask a team member for the following:

-Ask a member for an invitation link to the GitBooks if you don't have one.
+- An invitation link to the GitBooks if you don't have one.

-Ask a member for login details for the repl.it classroom.
+- Login details for the repl.it classroom.

-# Writing Your First Tutorial

-If you'd like to jump right in, visit the [Do We Have A Kanban?](https://vetswhocode.io/) and select a ticket for the topic you would like to cover.
-All tutorials that need to be written are found here.
+- An invitation to the Jira account.

 # Once Complete